vrandall66/front-end-submissions-public/1804/mod-2/game-time/michael-paul.md

 ### User Interface

-* 4 - The application is pleasant, logical, and easy to use.
-There are no holes in functionality and the application stands on its own to be used by the instructor _without_ guidance from the developer.
-* 3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
+* 3.5 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.

-* 2 - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
-* 1 - The application is confusing or difficult to use.
+* Little difficult to tell when the scores were updating on each collision

+* Nitpick about the skewing of the trails vertically vs. horizontally

 ### Testing